mozilla/telemetry-airflow/README.md

 [docker](https://docs.docker.com/) and
 [docker-compose](https://docs.docker.com/compose/).

+You'll also need to install MySQL to build the database container.

 ### Updating Python dependencies

 Add new Python dependencies into `requirements.in`.
 Run the following commands with the same Python